The Injinji Outdoor Midweight Crew NuWool

 pilling or packing out.
 It scores an eight out of ten in this category.
 We found trace amounts of pilling around the heel but nothing more.
 If you're looking for something that is exemplary in this metric, check out the Wigwam Hiking Outdoor Pro that features extremely durable synthetic fibers

 A tiny bit of pilling was noted on the bottom of the sock - though there wasn't much more than that.

 Take this sock with you on cool to warm days, rain or shine.
-It's a great companion for trail runs, day hikes, and the like.
-However, if you plan on a cold and wet weather adventure, consider the Smartwool PhD instead as it has a much better insulating track record.
+It's a great companion for any activity like trail running, fast packing, or day hike during the spring, fall, or summer.
+However, if you plan on a cold and wet weather adventure, consider a warmer sock like Smartwool PhD

 Enjoy this sock for its purpose.
 Hiking!
 We also thought it did a great job while running, backpacking, and enjoying many other summer activities.